talcual/EasyApi/README.md

  - Place any libraries to use in libs forlder
  - Add a classname in the array at the api.php file
  - Runn Runn and Test.
+ - Edit EasyAuth.php in the config folder, change $secret, this variable is the seed of security encrypt

 #My Powers
  - Friendly with Ionic Apps.
  - Fast.
  - Add Your Power.
+ - JWT Support - New

+#Notices for JWT
+Request to jwtgenerate for generate the token, this token have a TTL by default in one hour.

 #EasyApi Use